SACHSTech/careers-in-computer-science-AlvanChui/README.md

 ## Experimental Learning

 ### Co-op Program
 Other than the standard acadamic pathway, work experience in the related field is also critical when it comes to getting a job.
 Hence, while attending regular standard learning, computer science students can also take a different approach.
 Co-op programs are offered in many universities.
-If a student enroll in a Co-op program, they take one more year to complete their degree as your entire year 4 will be a “co-op year” that you will have a full year long job internship.
-Then come back to the campus to complete the individual's studies in year 5.
+If a student enroll in a Co-op program, they take one more year to complete their degree as some of your academic terms will be occupied as co-op terms; and you will be working in those terms instead of studying on your degree.

 On the other hand, Co-op program provides job opportunities which are precious experiences that benefits you in future job interviews; as you will have a more "outstanding" profile than regular students and are given an opportunity to learn briefly about the working environment out there.